Haxor44/Project-Manager-App/README.md

 # Customer
 - View Projects,
 - View the structure of the projects/ related info
-- track the progress
+- Track the progress
-- update your progress, .pdf, screenshots, video, comments
+- Update your progress, .pdf, screenshots, video, comments